 - Go to restaurants with communal tables.
 There are restaurants with communal tables that are made for sharing.
 There is dinner theatre that will put you at a table with others and there's always the bar of a restaurant that is far more social than a table.
 There are many options.
-Read: Solo Travel: You Don’t Have to Eat Alone.
+Read: Eating Alone Is Easy When You Know How.

 - Take classes.
 Whether its a one-day cooking class or a week-long cooking school, classes will connect your with people show share your interests.

 - Sit and watch.
 Whether it's a park, a cafe or the common room of a hostel, people watching will often result in some great meetings.
 Watch people and enjoy the scene.
 Eventually something will happen that will be worth a comment and a conversation will have begun.